Families of Boeing crash victims to make potential final plea for criminal prosecution

 In charging Boeing with conspiracy to defraud the government, prosecutors alleged Boeing deceived Federal Aviation Administration regulators about a flight-control system that was later implicated in the fatal flights, which happened less than five months apart in 2018 and 2019.

-Boeing decided to plead guilty as part of a new agreement, but O’Connor rejected the deal in December.
-O'Connor, who was appointed by President George W. Bush, cited concerns he had over how diversity policies both at the federal government and at Boeing could influence the selection of an independent monitor charged with overseeing the company's promised reforms.
+Boeing decided to plead guilty to avoid a trial, but O’Connor rejected that deal in December.
+The judge, who was appointed by President George W. Bush, cited concerns he had over how diversity policies both at the federal government and at Boeing could influence the selection of an independent monitor charged with overseeing the company's promised reforms.

 The judge’s refusal to accept the plea agreement meant the company was free to challenge the Justice Department’s rationale for charging Boeing as a corporation.
 It also meant prosecutors would have to secure a new deal for a guilty plea, and they spent six months renegotiating with Boeing.

-In late May, the two sides struck a non-prosecution agreement that took both the criminal charge and Boeing's guilty plea off the table.
+In late May, the two sides struck a deal that took both the criminal charge and Boeing's guilty plea off the table.
 In exchange, Boeing said it would pay or invest another $1.1 billion in fines, compensation for the crash victims’ families, and internal safety and quality measures.

 The Justice Department said it offered those terms in light of “significant changes” Boeing has made to its quality control and anti-fraud programs since last summer.
 It said the certainty of the agreement also served the public interest more effectively than taking the long-running case to trial and risking a jury verdict that might spare the company further punishment.